Telecoms regulator Ofcom revealed that Vodafone and Virgin are the most complained about providers, in their latest third quarterly review.

 Virgin received a large number of complaints about contract issues as well as about its customer service, making its monthly mobile and pay-tv services the most complained about.

-A fee dispute between Virgin and UKTV caused the former’s customers to lose ten channels for three weeks, and is thought to be a key reason for poor performance in the third quarter.
+A fee dispute between Virgin Media and UKTV caused the former’s customers to lose ten channels for three weeks, and is thought to be a key reason for poor performance in the third quarter.

 Vodafone entered Ofcom’s charts for broadband and landline services this year for the first time, passing the 1.5% market share threshold with its 500,000 fixed broadband customers.
 As one of the cheapest ISPs currently available, it did however generate a large number of complaints about the switching process.